-Acetylsalicylic Acid and Eflornithine in Treating Patients at High Risk for Colorectal Cancer
+Randomized Phase II Trial of Aspirin and Difluoromethylornithine (DFMO) in Patients at High Risk of Colorectal Cancer

 Trial status: Open for Enrollment

 I. The proportion of subjects with an adenoma recurrence at the 1-year follow-up colonoscopy exam.
 This adenoma recurrence rate for difluoromethylornithine (DFMO) (eflornithine) + aspirin will be compared to double placebo to see if there is improvement in the adenoma recurrence rate in this patient population.

 I. To determine the relative tolerability and safety of the treatment regimens administered for 12 months.

 II.
 To determine the effect of the study drugs (aspirin [acetylsalicylic acid] + DFMO) and placebo with respect to proliferation (Ki67 labeling index), apoptosis (caspase-3 expression assay), and drug effect markers (COX-1, -2, polyamines, PGE2) from adenomas, aberrant crypt focus (ACF) and normal-appearing mucosa using pre- and 12-month post-intervention tissue biopsy samples.

 III.
 To estimate the percentage change in rectal ACF number, as determined by magnifying colonoscopy in subjects treated for 12 months with placebo or study drugs (aspirin +DFMO) by comparing % change in drug versus placebo arms.